 Management performs a regular review of the recoverability of inventories, including coal stocks, to assess the Company's ability to recover the cost of inventories on hand.
-Accordingly, a provision of A\$0.850 million was recognised for the recoverability of coal stocks at 31 December 2017, primarily in respect of 22.2 thousand tonnes of coal stock maintained at the Company's interim coal stockpile, which require washing, crushing and sizing prior to commercial realisation.
+Accordingly, a provision of A\$0.830 million was recognised for the recoverability at 31 December 2018 of 67kt of non-current inventories of coal stockpiled at the Company's interim coal stockpile, requiring further processing prior to commercial realisation.